realakinolaisrael/FCE-Project/README.md

 # FCE-Project
 Replicating a design.
-The assignment is to go this site https://cerj.com.ng/ and design the webpage of the site.Notcompl
+The assignment is to go this site https://cerj.com.ng/ and design the webpage of the site.Nol